monstersecond/DASBE/README.md

 ## Code for figures in the paper

-The following scripts can run the experiments for figure 2, figure 3, figure 4, and figure 5.
+The following scripts can run the experiments for figure 2, figure 3, figure 4, and figure 5. (`figure3.sh` may take a long time to run)

 ```
 ./figure2.sh